josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

     * can result in those soliciting sponsorships and donations having a lack of familiarity with IETF work.

-There was discussion during the virtual workshop about organizational issues between ISOC and IETF.
-For example, some items that are branded IETF, like the IETF Journal, are ISOC driven and funded, and are not directed by the IETF community.
-It is often not clear who is doing what on behalf of whom; a comment was made that IASA 2.0 discussions should focus on what the *IETF* is doing.
-Other ISOC-funded activities include participation in the Ombudsteam, which was requested by IETF and should show up in an accounting of IETF resources; and ISOC Fellows and Policy Fellows, which are ISOC-funded and controlled programs that encourage technical ISOC members and policy experts from developing economies to interact with the IETF, and that should not show up in an IETF budget.
-This sounded like a branding issue at times; while the IETF Trust holds IETF trademarks, is the IETF brand and the contours of what it encompasses clear?
-Who defines the contents of ISOC activities that are visible to the outside world?
+Workshop participants discussed organizational issues between ISOC and IETF.
+For example, participants noted some items are branded
+IETF, like the IETF Journal, are ISOC driven and funded, and are not directed by the IETF community.
+One participant said it is often not clear who is doing what on behalf of whom; a comment was made that IASA 2.0 discussions should focus on what the *IETF* is doing.
+Other ISOC-funded activities include participation in the Ombudsteam -- which was requested by IETF and should show up in an accounting of IETF resources -- and ISOC Fellows and Policy Fellows -- which are ISOC-funded and controlled programs that encourage technical ISOC members and policy experts from developing economies to interact with the IETF -- that should not show up in an IETF budget.
+A commentor mentioned that this sounded like a branding issue at
+times: while the IETF Trust holds IETF trademarks, is the IETF brand and the contours of what it encompasses clear?
+The commentor further
+asked: who defines the
+contents of ISOC activities that are visible to the outside world?
 Who decides how to drive those things?
 Should those be included in the budget?

 A related but distinct issue arose around control and policy authority among the various IASA components.
-IETF participants are confused about who has policy authority.
-For example, if the IETF community wants to change the structure of relationships with sponsors, who has the authority to make that decision?
+One workshop participant said that the IETF community is confused about who has policy authority.
+They continued: for example, if the IETF community wants to change the structure of relationships with sponsors, who has the authority to make that decision?
 IESG?
 IAOC?
 Community consensus?
-It's unclear.
-Participants said that there is a gap in terms of the IAOC being the body that carries this out.
+This participant felt that this is unclear.
+A participant said that there is a gap in terms of the IAOC being the body that carries this out.
 How does the IAOC get its policy instructions from the IETF community?
 The IAOC only goes to the community for specific policy questions -- e.g., the privacy policy or changes to the trust legal provisions -- but does not get general "please do this" feedback from the community.
+A commentor
+stated: In many
-In many cases the "policy from the IETF community" comes through the IESG as voiced by the IETF chair.
-There was a lack of clarity around even where some questions should be asked (e.g. "how many logos do we want on our badges?" or "who drives/has responsibility for some specific functions?").
-An important question is whether or not the IETF community wants a "thin" IAOC that has mostly oversight of the IAD or a "thick" IAOC that has administrative responsibilities -- i.e. "who is driving the bus?"
+cases the "policy from the IETF community" comes through the IESG as voiced by the IETF chair.
+Another workshop participant felt that there was a lack of clarity around even where some questions should be asked (e.g. "how many logos do we want on our badges?" or "who drives/has responsibility for some specific functions?").
+That commentor felt that an important question is whether or not the IETF community wants a "thin" IAOC that has mostly oversight of the IAD or a "thick" IAOC that has administrative responsibilities -- i.e. "who is driving the bus?"

-In terms of accounting structure, there have been improvements to accounting that have helped increase accuracy, and the IETF budget has been adjusted over the last 5 or 6 years to recognize ISOC staff contributions, but appropriate accounting between ISOC and IETF needs more work.
-It is not clear who is in the driver's seat.
+In terms of accounting structure, the discussion at the virtual workshop concluded that there have been improvements to accounting that have helped increase accuracy, and the IETF budget has been adjusted over the last 5 or 6 years to recognize ISOC staff contributions, but appropriate accounting between ISOC and IETF needs more work.
+One commentor said that it was not clear to them who is in the driver's seat.
 One participant stated it as: "If we don't like a function, can we delete it?
 Or does that require IETF participation?"
 Some things are very clearly IETF topics, and then there are some that fall in between IETF and ISOC, and then there are some that are purely ISOC.
-Control needs to be aligned with accounting.
+A participant felt that control needs to be aligned with accounting.

 On the marketing side, workshop participants discussed how the IETF is represented to the outside world -- donors, media, other organizations and communities -- and some felt that it needs to be clearer, even if this is currently an ISOC activity.
-People don't understand the difference between ISOC and IETF.
-We need to understand this before we can correctly communicate it.
+One participant said that people don't understand the difference between ISOC and IETF and that we need to understand this before we can correctly communicate it.

 Some felt that the lack of rigid formality in the organization and structure was not necessarily a bad thing.
-Some felt that the structure of IETF, which is not well-defined and thus flexible, provides a benefit to the Internet.
-One commentor stated that given the proclivities of engineers towards structure and formality, working to improve IASA could make the IETF more structured and thus less appealing to some kinds of contributors.
-We need clarity that institutionalizes this level accessibility to all participants, which will be tricky.
+One commentor felt that the structure of IETF, which is not well-defined and flexible, provides a benefit to the Internet.
+Another commentor stated that given the proclivities of engineers towards structure and formality, working to improve IASA could make the IETF more structured and thus less appealing to some kinds of contributors.
+Further, they stated that we need clarity that institutionalizes this level accessibility to all participants, which will be tricky.
 In contrast, another participant felt that we do ourselves a disservice by this long-standing confusion about whether